 CS: Did you consider publishing it or try to publish it in a conventional venue?

 DP: Not really.
 Just as some prophets now suppose that Web3 will swallow up Web 1.0 and 2.0, I naively imagined traditional print-publishing would soon fade into irrelevance.

 CS: Was the reception what you anticipated?
 Was it an immediate hit?

 DP: Compared to the reception accorded some modern “influencer” or TikTok star with a popular dance routine, I guess the impact was modest!
 But for the first time in my life, my views were noticed beyond my small circle of friends.
 A young postgrad called Nick Bostrom read HI and got in contact.
 We set up the World Transhumanist Association / Humanity Plus.
-Encouraged by the reception, I created a bunch more hedweb.com still flies the flag for a biohappiness revolution – a revolutionary message conveyed in twentieth-century web-design that is now quaint.
+Encouraged by the reception, I created a bunch more websites on HI themes.
+But my motherlode site hedweb.com still flies the flag for a biohappiness revolution – a revolutionary message conveyed in twentieth-century web-design that is now quaint.

 CS: What did Bostrom say when he wrote you?
 How has your friendship evolved?